 In order to avoid service disruption to its customers, QNB constantly monitors its IT infrastructure using advanced monitoring tools.
 QNB's IT infrastructure is also continually upgraded to incorporate the latest technologies and recent developments include the deployment of a state-of-the-art data centre.
+As a result of the COVID pandemic, IT infrastructure was additionally improved in 2020 to ensure that the increased demand for online services and "working-from-home" was fulfilled.

 QNB has comprehensive and regularly tested disaster recovery plans, and two back-up data centres, also known as disaster recovery sites.
 QNB has a management system (the "Business Continuity System") which enables it to continue its critical functions and related critical systems in case of any disaster.
 QNB also has an alternative site available at all times that includes the data centre failover site which comes into operation automatically if a fault or failure is detected, complete with seating arrangements for QNB staff to continue their critical functions.
 The data centre failover site is also capable of ensuring that international branches continue their daily operations.
 The secondary data centre is located within Qatar and the tertiary site, which is intended for critical applications and extreme scenarios, is located outside Qatar.
-QNB's primary data centre is certified to the international standard ISO 27001 for its information security management system, and the Business Continuity System is certified to the international standard ISO 22301.
+QNB's primary data centre is certified to the international standard ISO 27001 for its information security management system in addition to the Uptime TIER 2 standards certification, and the Business Continuity System is certified to the international standard ISO 22301.
+The failover to the disaster recovery site in Qatar has been simulated twice a year, having all systems recovering and becoming available for business within one week, while the overseas disaster recovery site has been tested regularly.